What is TILT?

 When filling out the template, we recommend you also have your syllabus with you, as you will want to make sure your assignment fits into the outcomes for your course.
 While the instructions may seem daughnting, remember the goal of this transparency framework is to help explain the why and how students are learning the course content in your particular way.

-For more help or practice, consider taking out Transparent Assignment Design workshop, as part of our CETL Teaching Project certificate.
+For more help or practice, consider taking out Transparent Assignment Design workshop, as part of our CETL TEACH Program certificate.

 TILT Assignments and Canvas